Computer model reveals free NFL picks, best bets for Week 8

-2025 Week 8 NFL best bets, free picks, betting odds: Model backing Eagles, Bears on Sunday, October 26
+2025 Week 8 NFL best bets, free picks, betting odds: Model backing Bears, Eagles on Sunday, October 26

 SportsLine's model reveals its Week 8 NFL picks and best bets for Sunday, Oct.
 26